Chidinma-debug/Flask-ToDo/README.md

 ---

 Thank you for choosing *FlaskToDo*!
-We hope it helps you stay organized and achieve your daily goals.
+I hope it helps you stay organized and achieve your daily goals.
 Here's to your productivity! 🎉🚀